Our Christmas Stories

 So when we did get together, it seemed a natural progression for us to produce a Christmas card together, and our first effort was a simple pictogram puzzle (which again will be here when I find a copy).

 So, if you're a new reader, take them slowly.
-They have to be very condensed to be fit into a Christmas card, and the diet might seem very rich.
+They have to be very condensed to be fit into a Christmas card, and the diet might seem rather rich.
 If you're a long-time reader, welcome again.
 We hope you enjoy them as much this time round.

-1996 - Greater Than The Sum... or How To Make A Molehill Out of a Mountain1994 - Charles and the Genie - a science fiction fairy tale
+1997 - Under The Bridge 1996 - Greater Than The Sum... or How To Make A Molehill Out of a Mountain 1995 - Four Courgettes 1994 - Charles and the Genie - a science fiction fairy tale 1993 - Crash!

-1988 - Joyeux No'Ell
+1987 - Pictograph 1988 - Joyeux No'Ell